cyberboy666/r_e_c_u_r/documentation/operate_docs.md

 - `<` and `>` : used for navigation when applicable (see below) ; used for seeking current sample in `SAMPLER` mode
 - `■` : used as 'enter' for navigation ; used to toggle pause/play in `SAMPLER` mode.

-the display modes described below are cycled by using the `DISPLAY` key. some actions are accessible through a `2ND FUNC` layer, toggled by the corresponding key. other controls include:
+the display modes described below are cycled by using the `DSPLY` key. some actions are accessible through a `FN` layer, toggled by the corresponding key. other controls include:

 - `→` is used to trigger the next loaded sample to play